Back to scanning guides

 -f FILEScan one file.

--o PREFIXUse PREFIX.txt, PREFIX.log, and optional PREFIX.json/PREFIX.jsonl.
+-o PREFIXUse PREFIX.txt, PREFIX.log, and optional PREFIX.jsonl.

 -N, --no-file-hashSkip default SHA-256 file hash enrichment.